How does sleep affect weight?

 About the study

-This study was conducted by Withings based on data gathered from a panel of 18,000 users of Withings connected scales and Withings sleep tracking devices (Aura, Pulse Ox, or Activité watches).
+This study was conducted by Nokia based on data gathered from a panel of 18,000 users of Nokia connected scales and Nokia sleep tracking devices (Aura, Pulse Ox, or Activité watches).

 Those with a BMI (body mass index) higher than or equal to 25 were considered overweight or obese.
 Excess weight was considered to be any pounds in excess of those that would put a user at a BMI of 25.
 (Those with a BMI below 25 were considered to have zero pounds of excess weight.)